Numerical study on the robustness of the stability for stable black holes: stochastic local potential

 \section{stochastic local potential}

 In the second form we suppose $V_p(x,t)$ to be local stochastic function with zero mean.
 This in some sense is closer to real astrophysical environments compared with a fixed-sign perturbation.
 Many astrophysical BHs are surrounded by dynamical evolutional matter.
 The matter supplies non-static stochastic deformations on the geometry of BH.
 As a toy model, the effects of random matter then could be mimicked by random non-static modification on the Regge-Wheeler potential.
 More importantly, this kind of modification seemingly is inevitably even for an isolated BH without any matter surrounding it, since it can come from the local quantum fluctuations.
-Based on equivalent principle, the wavelength $\lambda_p$ and period $t_p$ of local quantum fluctuation measured by local inertial observers are Planck scales $\lambda_p=t_p\sim\mathcal{O}(l_{\rm P})$.
-These quantum fluctuations will lead that the geometry of spacetime varies in the local \textit{proper time} scale $t_p$ and local \textit{proper distance} scale $\lambda_p$.
-Usually, such extreme ultraviolet variaions of metric have no dramatic effect on classical physics.
-But the appearance of horizon makes thing different due to the strong redshift.
+Based on the equivalence principle, the wavelength $\lambda_p$ and period $t_p$ of local quantum fluctuation measured by local inertial observers are Planck scale $\lambda_p=t_p\sim\mathcal{O}(l_{\rm P})$.
+These quantum fluctuations will lead that the geometry of spacetime vary in the local \textit{proper time} scale $t_p$ and local \textit{proper distance} scale $\lambda_p$.
+Usually, such extreme ultraviolet variations of metric have no dramatic effect on classical physics.
+But the appearance of horizon makes things different due to the strong redshift.